This is from a letter Sigmund Freud wrote to his pastor friend Oskar Pfister:

 So one's actions are relevant to one's gender.
 "Gender isn't only what one is but what one does."
 What a profound insight.
 It never would have occurred to me that gender has to do with behavior.
 Or that gender roles vary with context and are "situated" in given contexts or circumstances.
 I'm in awe of such intellectual acuity.

 When we say gender is performed, we usually mean that we've taken on a role, we're acting in some way, and that our acting or our role-playing is crucial to the gender that we are and the gender that we present to the world.
-[So far, so obvious.
-Behavior is crucial to gender.
-Got it.]
 To say that gender is performative is a little different, because for something to be performative means that it produces a series of effects.
-We act and walk and speak and talk in ways that consolidate an impression of being a man or being a woman… [Again: yes.
-I'd have to agree with that.]
-We act as if that being of a man or that being of a woman is actually an internal reality or something that is simply true about us, a fact about us.
+We act and walk and speak and talk in ways that consolidate an impression of being a man or being a woman… We act as if that being of a man or that being of a woman is actually an internal reality or something that is simply true about us, a fact about us.
 Actually, it's a phenomenon that is being produced all the time and reproduced all the time.
 So to say gender is performative is to say that nobody really is a gender from the start.

 I have to admit I don't see what's so earth-shaking or original about these ideas.
 Of course she dresses them up in much more jargonized prose in her writings, but here she explains them fairly lucidly.
 The point is that there is no "internal reality," that a person is not a gender but acts out a gender.
 Through repetition of acts, a gendered reality is created.
 You see it's the old idealism, the old denial of objectivity or truth or "essence," which I've written about elsewhere.
 In the fragmented, alienated, hyper-commodified, nihilistic social conditions of postmodernity, it's been fashionable to deny the existence of the self, and of objective truths in general.
 (The spectacular successes of natural science constitute a rather embarrassing problem for this anti-realist, relativistic ideology.)
 But, well, I don't really see why it's necessary to deny that there is a "masculine" or "feminine" self, an "internal reality" of some sort that may well be (in fact certainly is) influenced by the kinds of objective biological facts scientists study, having to do with hormonal and many other physiological differences between the sexes.
 Feminist theorists like to disregard or explain away this whole realm of natural science, since they're constrained to respect disciplinary boundaries -- their field is culture/literature, not biology, so they'll leave the biology to the biologists and pretend it has no bearing on their subject (or, alternatively, is irredeemably sexist, patriarchal, whatever) -- but that theoretical stance shows no intellectual integrity.